gunja/ziloo-firmware/docs/LINODE.md

 4) Configure pulling/pushing from GitHub with SSH
 5) Generate build artefacts to be accessed in Action results

+P.S.
+Please don't commit directly to branches main/builder.
+If need be create new branches to play with.
+We then merge your branch when all is working

 ## Connecting via SSH